audetrikay/ocean-imprints-bioplastics-design-space/README.md

 OCEAN IMPRINTS explores how alginate-based bioplastics behave in a marine-like environment.
 While bioplastics are often presented as sustainable alternatives, their behavior in real conditions remains poorly understood.

-This project investigates the gap between **promise and reality**, focusing on:
+This project investigates the gap between **promise and reality** focusing on:

 - Material transformation rather than disappearance
 - The influence of environmental conditions
 - The role of context in material sustainability

-The outcome is a **design space and material atlas** documenting transformations such as deformation, crystallization, and rigidification.
+The outcome is a **design space** documenting transformations such as deformation crystallization, and rigidification.

 ---

 ## Key Insight

-> Bioplastics do not disappear in marine environments — they transform.
+> Bioplastics do not disappear in marine environments? they transform.

 ---